verifyica-team/verifyica/ANNOTATIONS.md

 ### @Verifyica.ArgumentSupplier

-All test classes must define single method annotated with `@Verifyica.ArgumentSupplier`.
+All test classes must define a single method annotated with `@Verifyica.ArgumentSupplier`.

 - required
 - may return a `Stream, `Iterable`, `Collection`, `Enumeration`, arrays, or single `Object`